 I want to know if you have a garden watering system you love OR if you use this tutorial to create your own automatic watering system, so be sure to tag me @anoregoncottage - I'd love to see what you've done.

 Disclosure: I received product and/or compensation for this post.
 As always, the opinions, thoughts, and projects are all mine and I will NEVER promote something I don't love and think you will find helpful - promise!
 This article also contains affiliate links which earn commission based on sales, but it doesn't change your price.
-For more info, you can read AOC's entire disclosure page here.
+For more info, you can read the site's entire disclosure page here.

 Make This Year's Garden A Success!